Gavin Dein

+In May 2024 Experian, a FTSE50 company and the world's leading global information services company, acquired a strategic stake in the company and Dein became Founder and Deputy Chairman.

 Early life

 Gavin Dein is the son of David Dein MBE and Barbara Dein.
-David Dein is best known for co-owning Arsenal Football Club and founding the Premier League Gavin has an older brother Darren, who is a football agent operating in Europe and a younger sister Sasha.
-Gavin attended Haberdashers' Aske's Boys' School, The American School in London and graduated with honours in entrepreneurship at Babson College in Boston, Massachusetts.
+David Dein is best known for co-owning Arsenal Football Club and founding the Premier League Dein has an older brother Darren, who is a football agent operating in Europe, and a younger sister Sasha.
+Dein attended Haberdashers' Aske's Boys' School, The_American_School_in_London and graduated with honours in entrepreneurship at Babson College in Boston Massachusetts, the No. 1 MBA programme for entrepreneurship according to the U.S. News & World Report.